spd75/spd75.github.io/_pages/aac_program-design.md

 ### Code Originating from Other Sources
-We didn’t take much from other sources some code for direct-digital synthesis and code for displaying to VGA.
+We didn’t take much from other sources except for for direct-digital synthesis and code for displaying to VGA.
 We used code from lab 1 for direct-digital synthesis.
 However, we didn't replicate this code exactly but instead followed a very similar structure and used it to understand implementation.
 We also used the vga_graphics library from lab 2 to be able to more easily create drawings on the VGA screen.

 ### Things We Tried That Didn’t Work